aidrisova8/Project2-Cafe/README.md

 copy the link https://vocal-piroshki-bd92ac.netlify.app/ paste it to your browser and load it.

 Known Bugs:
-The current experience of order details appearing only after form submission will be improved to provide a more intuitive user experience.
+-The current experience of order details appearing only after form submission will be improved to provide a more intuitive user experience.

-Acknowledgments
+-Website is not resposive.

+Acknowledgments:
 Special thanks to the https://www.themealdb.com/ for providing the meal data API.